teuton-software/teuton/README.md

 `./check/demos/demo1-localhost.rb`.

-You will see the brief report on the screen, and the extended output files are saved into `./var/demo1-localhost/out/` directory.
+> You will see the brief *report on the screen*, and the extended *output files* are saved into `./var/demo1-localhost/out/` directory.

 #Documentation